steemit/wallet/docs/AI-driver/02-auth.md

 ## Invariants

-1. **Login fails closed when Redis is unavailable** (`login/route.ts` returns 503).
-Never "degrade" to signature-only acceptance.
+1. **Both auth routes fail closed when Redis is unavailable** (both return 503: login rejects before verifying; challenge rejects before issuing — it never hands out a challenge that could not be stored and later verified).
+Never "degrade" login to signature-only acceptance.
 2. **Challenges are stored `NX`** — simultaneous requests share one challenge (a deliberate F6/S2 hardening; do not reintroduce overwrite semantics).
-Consumed via `redis.del` after successful verify.
-(Known nit: get→verify→del is not atomic; docs call it "prevents replay" — if you touch this, switch to `GETDEL`.)
+Consumed atomically via `redis.getdel` AFTER signature verification: a failed signature does not burn the challenge (client may retry), and concurrent replays of a valid signature are decided atomically — exactly one wins, the rest get 401.
+   GETDEL needs Redis ≥ 6.2 (deployment baseline is ElastiCache Redis 7+).
 3. **Verify-then-attribute order**: ECDSA verify against the *submitted* public key first, then check that key belongs to the account's authorities.
 Never skip the second step.
 4. Challenge TTL is 300s; username must match `/^[a-z0-9.-]{2,}$/` (server side) — so **clients must normalize** (lowercase, strip `@`) before calling. `LoginForm` does;
    dead `use-auth.login` does not.
+Challenge responses carry `Cache-Control: no-store` and the client `getChallenge` fetch uses `cache: 'no-store'`.
-5. Rate limits: challenge = IP-dimension + username-dimension (username over-limit returns the existing challenge rather than 429, to avoid targeted login-DoS); login and challenge have limits; logout has none (known asymmetry).
+5. Rate limits: challenge = IP-dimension + username-dimension (username over-limit returns the existing challenge rather than 429, to avoid targeted login-DoS); login and logout each have a 10/min/IP limit.

 ## Known functional limitations (recorded in AGENTS.md "待解决问题")